Coral Gardens Maui Guide

 • What you’ll see: Coral heads, lava formations, tropical reef fish, and sometimes turtles cruising the reef edge

-• Wildlife rule: Give honu space—never touch, chase, or block their path
+• Wildlife rule: Give honu space - never touch, chase, or block their path

 Where Is Coral Gardens?

 Coral Gardens is located just south of Olowalu and Lahaina, facing the beautiful West Maui Mountains.
-The coastline turns dramatic—cliffs, lava fingers, and pockets of calmer water depending on the day.
+The coastline turns dramatic with cliffs, lava fingers, and pockets of calmer water depending on the day.
 It’s close enough to shore to feel “near-shore,” but it’s not a casual “walk-in” beach snorkel for most visitors.
 This area was formed when lava flows spread across the ocean floor nearly half a million years ago.
 These volcanic ‘fingers’ provide the perfect environment for marine life to thrive, making it a top destination for snorkeling.

-Why It’s a Favorite Snorkel Stop
+Why It's A Favorite Snorkel Stop

 Coral Gardens is popular for one simple reason: it packs a lot of “wow” into one snorkel session.
 You’ll often find healthy coral structure, clear viewing windows, and plenty of places for fish to feed and hide.
-The reef’s lava topography creates nooks, ledges, and corridors that feel like a natural underwater maze—perfect for slow, relaxed exploring.
+The reef’s lava topography creates nooks, ledges, and corridors that feel like a natural underwater maze; perfect for slow, relaxed exploring.

 If you’re hoping for a spot that feels colorful and “alive,” Coral Gardens tends to deliver.
 The reef is home to many types of hard and soft corals.
 They show a stunning range of colors, shapes, and sizes.
 Each type plays a special role in the healthy underwater ecosystem.